Cocaine in the United States: 2020s

+According to the Drug Enforcement Administration (DEA), about 93% of the cocaine in the United States originated in Colombia and was smuggled into the United States across the Mexico–United States border.

 In 2020, the state of Oregon became the first U.S. state to decriminalize cocaine.
 This new law prevents people with small amounts of cocaine from facing jail time.
 In 2020, the U.S. state of Oregon would also become the first state to decriminalize the use of heroin.
 This measure will allow people with small amounts to avoid arrest.
 The measure was adopted by referendum 3 November 2020, and introduced a Drug Addiction Treatment and Recovery Act, effective 3 December 2020.
 The Act introduced changes to Oregon law (ORS), effective 1 February 2021, including reclassification of most possession offences.
 It also introduced measures for better treatment and recovery for drug addiction.
+In April 2024, Oregon would pass a reformation to Measure 110 to recriminalize drug possession (including cocaine) as a misdemeanor due to the failure of implementing said Measure.